Just a quick hop from Seoul, Gangwon-do (Gangwon Province) is one of the most beautiful and thrilling outdoor destinations in Korea.

 Things to do in Kangwon-do, North Korea

 The progress of 2018’s inter-Korean summits has led to speculation that tourism between North and South Korea might be reestablished.
-Gangwon Province is likely to be the first area to open up, given how the Mount Kumgang Tourist Region was previously open to South Koreans; North Korea is also reportedly investing in tourism.
+Gangwon Province is likely to be the first area to open up, given how the Mount Kumgang Tourist Region was previously open to South Koreans; North Korea is also reportedly investing in tourism and both Koreas are now working on reestablishing rail links.

 Mother Nature does not care for politics, and Kangwon-do’s beauty continues north of the border.